 Can I get the organ meats from my animal?

 Absolutely!
-Please let us know well ahead of butcher time so we can have them set aside for you at the time of slaughter.
+Please let us know at the time you send us your deposit so we can have them set aside for you at the time of slaughter.

 Why is pasture raised meat healthier for me?